-Figure 37: Functional Areas map
+Figure 87: Functional Areas map

-7.1.1 Functional Area 1: CBD / Ashburton / Eastern Areas
+8.1.1 Functional Area 1: CBD / Ashburton / Eastern Areas

-Existing situation: Current challenges: Mixed use activities are predominant within the CBD with a combination of office, commercial, retail and government sector activity, residential uses are mainly towards the east and west of the CBD; The Eastern Areas experience significant development pressure, which places constraint on the natural environment; Ashburton is characterised by a low-density neighbourhood, with scattered community facilities; Decline in private sector investment, ageing infrastructure, reduced service delivery and urban decay; There is significant amount of commercial activity in the CBD and industrial activity to the west of the N3 and R56; Businesses are relocating to other nodes and suburbs;Inadequate housing as a result of migration; There are high levels of employment, mostly within the government and industrial sectors; Traffic congestion in the CBD and Ashburton area;High cost of rental space in the CBD; and • The area plays a significant role in terms of transport infrastructure available in the city, this includes the N3, a primary movement corridor and the Edendale Northdale development corridor; and Lack of low-cost and social housing in the CBDInsufficient urban management and maintenance.
-There is a concentration of education facilities.
+Existing situation: Current challenges:

+- Mixed use activities are predominant within the CBD with a combination of office, commercial, retail and government sector activity, residential uses are mainly towards the east and west of the CBD. - Ashburton is characterised by a low-density neighbourhood, with scattered community facilities. - There is significant amount of commercial activity in the CBD and industrial activity to the west of the N3 and R56. - There are high levels of employment, mostly within the government and industrial sectors. - The area plays a significant role in terms of transport infrastructure available in the city, this includes the N3, a primary movement corridor and the Edendale Northdale development corridor. - There is a concentration of education facilities.